grip-framework/docs/docs/web_socket_routing.md

     # Executed when a client sends a binary message.
   end

-  def on_close(context : Context, socket : Socket, error_code : HTTP::WebSocket::CloseCode | Int?, message : String) : Void
+  def on_close(context : Context, socket : Socket, close_code : HTTP::WebSocket::CloseCode | Int?, message : String) : Void
     # Executed when a client closes the connection to the server.
   end
 end